-- 1. The influence that the company has over abatement opportunities - The likely contribution those emissions make to the subject's overall footprint - where an emission's source is judged likely to be material, it should be included - 3.
+- 1. The influence that the company has over abatement opportunities - 2.
+The likely contribution of the emissions to the subject's overall footprint.
+Emission sources that are judged likely to be material should be included. - 3.
 The availability of reliable data